A Guide to On-Campus Living in 2023

 These are the places where you nurture new friendships.
 Finding the best dorm deserves some serious thinking.
 Here are factors you must consider when you choose a college residence hall.

-Location.
-This is the most crucial element when looking for a college dorm.
-Taking that into consideration, your dorm scouting should start by knowing the size of your campus.
 Think about the times you will walk from one building to the next.
 Is the dorm near your college?
 Can you hop from one class to the next without getting late to your next class?

 All-Class Dorms vs. Freshmen Dorms.
 In most cases, on-campus dorms are designated both for newcomers and upper-level students.
-While there are still campuses that strictly implement a freshman-only accommodation, going for an all-class dorm is a better option.
+While there are still campuses that strictly implement freshman-only accommodation, going for an all-class dorm is a better option.

 When you integrate yourself with your upper-class peers, this gives you that security of knowing these people can help you understand how a college community works.